Project Background

 Composition Example

 To demonstrate the power of composability, here's an example of a table that utilizes an input field subcomponent for data entry.
-By combining simple, focused components, teams can build complex interfaces while maintaining consistency and accessibility.

 A table utilizing various subcomponents, including the input field subcomponent, showing how composable atoms can be combined to create complex, functional interfaces.